 Architectural Heritage Tours

 The Committee of 100 offers one-hour tours on the first Wednesday of each month at 9:30 a.m.
 Tours meet in front of the Visitor Information Center in the Park's Plaza de Panama.
 The Committee of 100 is a nonprofit charitable organization dedicated to preserving Spanish Colonial architecture in the Park.
 The Committee raises funds for the preservation and restoration of the Park's historic buildings.
-Public information (619) 239-0512.
+For more information, call (619) 239-0512.

 Balboa Birders Guided Walks

 The Balboa Birders are volunteers who lead monthly birding tours in parks, marshes, and canyons in and around Balboa Park and neighboring communities.
 Birders meet the first Thursday of every month from 7:30 to 9:30 a.m.
 Locations vary.
-Public information (619) 232-3821, ext.
+For more information, call (619) 232-3821, Ext.
 7.

 Canyoneers Guided Nature Walks

-The Natural History Museum's Canyoneers-volunteer naturalists trained in local flora, fauna, and geology-lead weekend nature walks from September through July in San Diego County's mountain, canyon, lagoon, and desert habitats.
+The Natural History Museum's Canyoneers-volunteer naturalists trained in local flora, fauna, and geology-lead weekend nature walks from September through July in San Diego County's mountain, canyon, lagoon and desert habitats.
 Walks range from one and one-half hours to six hours and are generally of moderate distance (1 to 6 miles) and difficulty.
-Public information (619) 232-3821, ext.
+For more information, call (619) 232-3821, Ext.
 7.

 House of Pacific Relations Lawn Programs

 The House of Pacific Relations is comprised of more than 30 national groups dedicated to promoting an exchange of values and understanding among people of diverse national origin.
 This group of small cottages, each home to a different nation, takes turns holding lawn programs, from the first Sunday in March to the last Sunday in October, which feature traditional costumes, arts, crafts and ethnic foods.
-Outdoor programs of folk dancing and music are presented at 2:00 p.m.
-Public information (619) 234-0739.
+Outdoor programs of folk dancing and music are presented at 2 p.m.
+For more information, call (619) 234-0739.

-Offered every Saturday by volunteer horticulturists, the tours meet in front of the Park's Visitor Center at 10:00 a.m. for a one-hour walk.
-Tour themes include Balboa Park history (first Saturdays of the month), palm trees (second Saturdays), other trees in the Park (third Saturdays), desert vegetation (fourth Saturdays), and every fifth Saturdays offers the tour del dia (exploring the Park Palisades area).
-Inclement weather or attendance of less than 4 people cancels tour.
+Offered every Saturday by volunteer horticulturists, the tours meet in front of the Park's Visitor Information Center at 10 a.m. for a one-hour walk.
+Tour themes include Balboa Park history (first Saturdays of the month), palm trees (second Saturdays), other trees in the Park (third Saturdays), desert vegetation (fourth Saturdays), and every fifth Saturdays offers the "tour del dia" (exploring the Park Palisades area).
+Inclement weather or attendance of fewer than four people cancels tour.
 Offshoot Tours run from the second Saturday in January through the Saturday before Thanksgiving.
 Sponsored by the Balboa Park Rangers.
-Public information (619) 235-1122.
+For more information, call (619) 235-1122.

 Spreckels Organ Pavilion Concerts

-The Spreckels Organ Pavilion, housing the world's largest outdoor pipe organ, was donated to the City of San Diego by John D. and Adolph Spreckels in 1914 for the Panama-California Exposition.
-The pavilion area provides comfortable seating for 2,400, with wheelchair access.
-Free year-round organ concerts, featuring San Diego Civic Organist Dr. Carol Williams, are held on Sundays from 2:00 to 3:00 p.m.
+The Spreckels Organ Pavilion, housing the world's largest outdoor pipe organ, was donated to the City of San Diego by brothers John D. and Adolph Spreckels in 1914 for the Panama-California Exposition.
+The pavilion area provides comfortable seating for 2,400 and with wheelchair access.
+Free year-round organ concerts, featuring San Diego Civic Organist Dr. Carol Williams, are held on Sundays from 2 to 3 p.m.
 Guest performers are scheduled at least once a month.
 Each year a free summer International Organ Festival is presented from mid-June through August on Monday evenings at 7:30 p.m.
-Public information (619) 702-8138.
+For more information, call (619) 702-8138.